-The Japanese brand’s new visualization for audio-video equipment and accessories has become a reflection of an effective symbiosis, a well-deserved past, and a promising present.
-The Fujifilm clapperboard logo symbolizes the balance and stability of the company.
+The new visualization of the Japanese brand’s audio and video technology and accessories has become a reflection of the effective symbiosis of a deserved past and a promising present.
+The Fujifilm logo, shaped like a clapboard, symbolizes the balance and stability of the company.

 Fujifilm: Brand overview